immcantation/alakazam/docs/vignettes/AminoAcids-Vignette.md

 ### Getting vectors of individual properties

-The `aminoAcidProperties` function provides a convenient wrapper for calculating multiple properties at once from a data.frame.
+The `aminoAcidProperties` function provides a convenient wrapper for calculating multiple properties at once from a `data.frame`.
 If a vector of a specific property is required this may be accomplished using one of the worker functions:

 * `gravy`: grand average of hydrophobicity